elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Allow disabling the `ck8sdash` deployment
 - NGINX IP whitelist support
 - Enable setting local `externalTrafficPolicy` in `nginx-ingress`
+- Support to create a cluster on Citycloud

 ### Fixed